Netanyahu banks on Trump plan to drive up pro-settler votes

 Israel captured the West Bank, along with east Jerusalem and the Gaza Strip, in the 1967 Mideast war.
 The international community, including a string of U.S. presidents, has long opposed Israel’s settlements, seeing them as obstacles to peace that gobble up Israeli-occupied land sought by the Palestinians for an independent state.

+In a new gesture to the settlers Monday, Netanyahu’s government published a construction tender for 1,000 settlement homes in a sensitive area of east Jerusalem called Givat Hamatos.
+Critics have said building settlements there could prevent a two-state solution’s viability.
+They say it would fill the last remaining open space that could potentially link Palestinian areas of the West Bank to Jerusalem.
+The Palestinians’ hoped-for state would have east Jerusalem as its capital.

-But Trump, backed by a team of Mideast advisers with close ties to the settlement movement, has taken a more lenient approach.
+Trump, backed by a team of Mideast advisers with close ties to the settlement movement, has taken a more lenient approach toward settlements than previous U.S. administrations.
 His vision, with its tacit approval of Israel’s settlements, sparked feverish calls from settlers for Israel to immediately annex parts of the West Bank, including more than 120 settlements, home to nearly 500,000 Israelis.

 Netanyahu’s about-face has triggered a backlash among settler leaders, including some within his own party.
 Settlers have erected a protest tent outside Netanyahu’s Jerusalem office, and have staged protests and been outspoken in their criticism.